cybera/connectin/README.md

 - **Jupyter**: container to run jupyter notebook service, it will be accessible at http://localhost:8888/ with token from docker-compose output
 - **Dash**: container to run the dashboard, it will be available at http://localhost:8050/ and updated with data within 5 mins after docker-compose is finished

+### Notebooks
+Jupyter notebook service be accessible at http://localhost:8888/ with token from docker-compose output.

+#### Interactive notebooks
+Notebooks with interactive graphs organized by area of interest:

+-  **Raw data, number of datapoints and monitoring intervals.ipynb** - shows raw data timeseries graphs by device for the entire time and for all the devices over last 6 months (speedtest and iperf test types)
+-  **Aggregated data by year, month, day, hour.ipynb** - shows aggregated data (by month, year, hour, day of the week) graphs by device for the entire time and for all the devices over last 6 months (speedtest and iperf test types)
+-  **Speedtest data by test server and service provider.ipynb** - shows datapoints by test server and service provider by device for the entire time  and for all the devices over last 6 months (speedtest test type)
+-  **Statistics and map.ipynb** - shows statistice by device for last month, 6 months or the entire time  and  map and statistics for all the devices for last month, 6 months or the entire time (speedtest and iperf test types)

+#### Original notebooks

+First iteration of the project, exploration notebooks organized by stages with summary on each stage

+### Location data

+To be able to show devices on the map (on the dashboard and in some of the notebooks) - coordinates of the devices should be saved as `data_analysis/coordinates2.csv`.
+Copy example file into  coordinates2.csv and add coordinates to csv directly or use notebook `data_analysis/Interactive_notebooks/Coordinates helper.ipynb` to add them interactively

+> cp data_analysis/coordinates2.csv.example  data_analysis/coordinates2.csv

+Coordinates used for the project are [here](https://docs.google.com/spreadsheets/d/19uYQM8fbDngLbV8RckWXQ0sQemg92XAid6gV_bHRQDw/edit#gid=975122863) (access restricted)

+### Timezones

+Timezone for all the devices is set in config.json

+If some of the devices have different timezone - it can be specified by device number in `data_analysis/timezone_by_device.csv`:  copy example file into `timezone_by_device.csv` and add timezones manually:

+>cp data_analysis/timezone_by_device.csv.example data_analysis/timezone_by_device.csv